Communications breakdown left authorities in the dark and residents without alerts amid Maui fire

 The agency's administrator, Herman Andaya, was off island at a conference on Oahu on Aug.
 8 as the fires intensified.
 His call and text records show that he was getting updates from Gaye Gabuat, an administrative assistant.
 After a series of evacuations in Lahaina, Gabuat told Andaya that "multiple people look overwhelmed," according to the report.
 Andaya asked if he should come home, to which Gabuat responded, "it may look okay."

-After the fire had been burning for more than five hours, Gabuat told Andaya that flames had reached Lahaina's Front Street, a tourist hot spot.
+After the fire had been burning for more than five hours, Gabuat told Andaya that flames had reached Front Street, Lahaina's commercial heart.
 Only then did Andaya respond that he had “better come home tomorrow.”

 There was no immediate response to attempts Wednesday to reach Andaya, who resigned Aug.
 18, via phone, email and social media.

-Fire crews had also been trapped in the inferno, according to staffing logs included in the report.
-Around 4:30 p.m., two engines were destroyed.
-A firefighter from one of the engines had to rescue the crews using a police department SUV, according to the logs.
+Investigators said they requested incident activity logs and other records from the agency's emergency operations center, or EOC, on multiple occasions.
+Derek Alkonis, a manager with the fire research institute, said they had received some information but not everything they had requested.
+“You’ll find in the report that there is a difficulty with gaining information from the EOC,” Alkonis said.
+“In terms of the reason for that challenge, it’s going to be analyzed in subsequent reports.”

-The report also described a breakdown in communication between police, firefighters and emergency officials after cell networks went down.
-Both the police and fire departments had to communicate using their handheld or car radios on closed channels that public officials and others could not listen to.
+The report also describes a breakdown in communication between police, firefighters and emergency officials after cell networks went down.
+Police and firefighters had to communicate using their handheld or car radios on closed channels that public officials and others could not listen to.

-Meanwhile a stretched and limited dispatch center had single operators monitoring five or six channels at a time to keep up with what was happening.
+Meanwhile a stretched and limited dispatch center had single operators monitoring five or six channels at a time to keep up.

 “With no cellular communication, residents and tourists were not able to receive emergency alerts, communicate with loved ones and/or to receive incoming or outgoing calls/texts,” the report’s authors wrote.